 We’ve written about what we call the “parks, cafes and a riverwalk” model of sustainability, which focuses on providing new green spaces, mainly for high-income people.
-This vision of shiny residential towers and waterfront parks has become a widely-shared conception of what green cities should look like.
+This vision of shiny residential towers and waterfront parks has become a widely shared conception of what green cities should look like.
 But it can drive up real estate prices and displace low- and middle-income residents.

 As scholars who study gentrification and social justice, we prefer a model that recognises all three aspects of sustainability: environment, economy and equity.
 The equity piece is often missing from development projects promoted as green or sustainable.
-We are interested in models of urban greening that produce real environmental improvements and also benefit long-term working-class residents in neighborhoods that are historically underserved.
+We are interested in models of urban greening that produce real environmental improvements and also benefit long-term working-class residents in neighbourhoods that are historically underserved.

 Over a decade of research in an industrial section of New York City, we have seen an alternative vision take shape.
 This model, which we call “just green enough,” aims to clean up the environment while also retaining and creating living-wage blue-collar jobs.
-By doing so, it enables residents who have endured decades of contamination to stay in place and enjoy the benefits of a greener neighborhood.
+By doing so, it enables residents who have endured decades of contamination to stay in place and enjoy the benefits of a greener neighbourhood.

 ‘Parks, cafes and a riverwalk’ can lead to gentrification

 Gentrification has become a catch-all term used to describe neighbourhood change, and is often misunderstood as the only path to neighbourhood improvement.
 In fact, its defining feature is displacement.
 Typically, people who move into these changing neighbourhoods are whiter, wealthier and more educated than residents who are displaced.

 A recent spate of new research has focused on the displacement effects of environmental cleanup and green space initiatives.
 This phenomenon has variously been called environmental, eco- or green, gentrification.